-- 24. Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas (Prevent strategy, Home Office, 2011). - 25.
-Female Genital Mutilation (FGM) is a procedure involving partial or total removal of the external female genitalia or other injury to the female genital organs.
-It is illegal in the UK and a form of child abuse (Keeping children safe in education, DfE, 2021). - 26.
-Ideology is defined as a set of beliefs (Prevent Strategy, Home Office, 2011). - 27.
+- 28. Ideology is defined as a set of beliefs (Prevent Strategy, Home Office, 2011). - 29.
 Mental health problems can affect many of our young people.
 These include depression, anxiety and conduct disorder and self-harm and often have a direct response to what is happening in their lives.
 Such problems also be indicators that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-If staff have a concern about a child's mental health that is also a safeguarding concern., then immediate action should be taken. - 28.
-Non-violent extremism is extremism, as defined above, which is not accompanied by violence (Prevent duty guidance, Home Office, 2015, updated 2021). - 29.
-Parent refers to birth parents and other adults who have legal responsibility for the child, for example stepparents, foster carers and adoptive parents or legal guardian(s). - 30.
-Peer-on-peer abuse occurs when children abuse other children.
-As outlined in KCSIE part 5, this is most likely to include, but may not be limited to: - bullying (including cyberbullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - (also known as youth produced sexual imagery) - initiation/hazing type violence and rituals - 31.
-Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism (Keeping children safe in education, DfE, 2021). - 32.
-Safeguarding and promoting the welfare of children is defined for the purposes of this policy as: protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes (Keeping children safe in education, DfE, 2021). - 33.
+If staff have a concern about a child's mental health that is also a safeguarding concern., then immediate action should be taken. - 30.
+Non-violent extremism is extremism, as defined above, which is not accompanied by violence (Prevent duty guidance, Home Office, 2015, updated 2021). - 31.
+Parent refers to birth parents and other adults who have legal responsibility for the child, for example stepparents, foster carers and adoptive parents or legal guardian(s). - 32.
+Child on child abuse occurs when children abuse other children.
+As outlined in KCSIE part 5, this is most likely to include, but may not be limited to: - bullying (including cyberbullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - (also known as youth produced sexual imagery) - initiation/hazing type violence and rituals - 33.
+Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism (Keeping children safe in education, DfE, 2021). - 34.
+Safeguarding and promoting the welfare of children is providing help and support to meet the needs of children as soon as problems emerge protecting children from maltreatment, whether that is within or outside the home, including online preventing the impairment of children's mental and physical health or development ensuring that children grow up in circumstances consistent with the provision of safe and effective care taking action to enable all children to have the best outcomes.
+(Working together to safeguard children 2023) - 35.
 Staff and adults refer to all those who work with pupils in an educational establishment, in either a paid or unpaid capacity.
-This would also include, for example, those who are not directly employed by the school or setting, e.g. local authority staff, sports coaches, advisory board members and the proprietor. - 34.
+This would also include, for example, those who are not directly employed by the school or setting, e.g. local authority staff, sports coaches, advisory board members and the proprietor. - 36.
 Terrorism is defined as an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system according to the Terrorism Act 200 (TACT 2000).
-The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause (Prevent Duty Guidance, Home Office, 2015, updated 2021).
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause

+(Prevent Duty Guidance, Home Office, 2015, updated 2021).